levkov/cloudtrail/README.md

 }
 ```
 **Input**
-Kinesis stream name is mandatory.
+S3 Bucket name is mandatory.
 Region is optional (Default value is "us-east-1").

 **Output**
 The first key (config_params) is mandatory while the other two are optional.
-In case your input stream is a JSON object, you can extract APP_NAME and/or SUB_SYSTEM from the JSON using the $ sign.
-For instance, if we set our application name to be ‘$message.system’ then the system will extract “nginx” for the below message and place it under application name.

 **Timestamp:**  Coralogix automatically generates the timestamp based on the log arrival time.
 If you rather use your own timestamp, use the “timestamp_key_name” to specify your timestamp field, and it will be read from your log.